SEO vs SEM

 When looking to experts to help with SEO and SEM, there are a few things to consider.

 There are 14,000+ digital marketing companies listed on Clutch, and 50% of them have less than 10 employees.
-The majority of digital marketing companies don’t have the bandwidth to be an expert in all areas, but most of them still offer all services.
+The majority of digital marketing companies don’t have the bandwidth to be an expert in all areas, but most of them still offer both services.

 The same thing happened to us.
 Our agency offered SEO and SEM services, but the differences in results were stark: